 - Available with racks of 7, 20, 27 and 40 vials per batch without any need for capping or uncapping

 - Standard laboratory sample tubes can be used such as ICP autosampler vials.

-- Automatic opening/closing of the pressure vessel with built in exhaust of solvent and acid vapours
+- Automatic opening/closing of the pressure vessel with built in exhaust of acid vapours

 - Advanced integrated terminal with user friendly software and full GLP documentation